 Whether you have extra left over from a recipe, or buy a mango that gets a little too-ripe before you get a chance to eat it, you can use some of the in-season mango on your face.
 This might seem crazy, but is a great way to go — they contain extremely high levels of beta carotene, vitamin C and natural fruit acids, which are natural, gentle exfoliators (all the previous ingredients you will also find in expensive face masks).
 Below, find my favorite ways for using the fruit to get smooth, soft skin.

 Honey retains moisture so your skin feels hydrated and fresh all day.
-It also absorbs impurities from the pores in the skin, making it a very effective chemical-free remedy to clear skin blemishes like acne and pimples.
+It also absorbs impurities from the pores in the skin, making it a very effective chemical-

 4 tablespoons finely chopped mango pulp

 1 1/2 tablespoons almond oil